 This castle is exclusive to the show.
 It's connected to a variety of worlds, so open the doors ahead and get adventuring.

 - The walls are dark blue with a star and moon on them.

 - The stairs are simply made up of two platforms.

-- A simple blue to orange color gradient decorates the bricks.
+- A simple blue-to-orange color gradient decorates the bricks.

 - Doors to stages display white numbers (1-4) instead of red numbers over stars.
-These numbers correspond to the level select and do not appear to be star requirements yet.
+These numbers correspond to the level select and do not appear to be Star requirements yet.

 - The room with the Bowser/Peach portrait has cracked stone walls instead of brick castle walls in the final.

-- Level placement is not final: the entrance to Cool, Cool Mountain is in the first door on the left, where Bob-omb Battlefield would be in the final version, the entrance to Lethal Lava Land is in the second door on the bottom-right, where Whomp's Fortress would be later on, and the second floor door leads to the first fight with Bowser.
+- Level placement is not final: the entrance to Cool, Cool Mountain is in the first door on the left (where Bob-omb Battlefield would be in the final version), the entrance to Lethal Lava Land is in the second door on the bottom-right (where Whomp's Fortress would be later on), and the second floor door leads to the first fight with Bowser.

-- Two platforms led to the double door, and the rest of the walkway (to two other doors in the final, nonexistent themselves in the beta) on the second floor do not exist yet.
+- Two platforms led to the double door, and the rest of the walkway (to two other doors in the final, nonexistent themselves in the prototype) on the second floor do not exist yet.

 - The paintings for Whomp's Fortress and Cool, Cool Mountain are not yet in their final forms.

 - The basement is not in this version, and the two doors that lead to the courtyard's hallway only lead to the courtyard's hallway.